 He smiled at her.
 “That is true.
 We can both enjoy that.”

-The stars became more brilliant in the sky as the sun set, and they just sat together and stargazed for the longest time, until the evening got chilly.
+The stars became more brilliant in the sky as the sun set into the horizon.
+They sat together and stargazed for the longest time until the evening got chilly.
 Charlotte started to shiver, and Travis looked at her.

 “Time to warm you up, honey,” he said, a twinkle in his eye.